 Caring for a loved one with both diabetes and dementia is emotionally and physically demanding.
 Recognize the importance of seeking support from various sources:

-• Join a caregiver support group to share experiences and advice: Connect with others who are navigating similar challenges, gaining insights and emotional support.
+- Join a caregiver support group to share experiences and advice: Connect with others who are navigating similar challenges, gaining insights and emotional support.
+You can balance self-care while caring your loved one grappling with such condition.

 Building a robust network of support is not a sign of weakness but a strategy for providing sustainable care.